2023-Govtech-Geekout-GDS/documentation/docs/frontend/21-FetchTodo.md

 # 2.1 Loading Todos

-> Objective: I want to see all the todo entries I have added during the backend exercises.
+> Objective: As a user, I want to see all the todo entries I have added previously, so that I know what outstanding tasks I have.

 In this exercise, we'll learn how to interact with our backend server using API request libraries, and state and effect hooks.
 We will be retrieving todo entries that we have created in the previous backend exercises.

 ---
-## Importing Our Hooks
+## Importing our hooks
 Before we start, let's insert code to import the state and effect hooks from React.
 We do this by adding the following code at the top of `src/screens/Todo.js`.

 ```js
 import { useState, useEffect } from 'react';
 ```
-## Create a TodoItem Component
+## Create a TodoItem component

 Remember that in the `src/screens/Todo.js` file, the `Todo` component controls our Todo table.